The Classical Ideal: Music & Architecture in Harmony

 Join us at Edgewater, Ayr Mount, and Millford for a unique experience at these historic houses.
 This concert series highlights the themes of classicism and romanticism that are resonant in music, architecture and decorative arts of the first half of the 19th century.

-A three-part concert series, featuring Robert deMaine (Principal Cello, Los Angeles Philharmonic) and Simon Adda-Reyss (Associate Professor of Keyboard Studies at the Conservatoire National Supérieur de Musique in Paris).
+A three-part concert series, featuring Robert deMaine (CAHPT’s Director of Music and Principal Cellist, Los Angeles Philharmonic) and Simon Adda-Reyss (Associate Professor of Keyboard Studies at the Conservatoire National Supérieur de Musique in Paris).
 Click here to read more about the musicians.

 Millford, Pinewood, SC